Every Term You’ve Ever Googled: The Big, Badass Skincare Glossary

 TEA TREE OIL

 Comes from the leaves of Melaleuca alternifolia, tea tree oil is commonly added to acne treatments to calm redness and reduce swelling and inflammation.
 It’s a potent essential oil that helps control excess oil, soothe redness, fight bacteria, and prevent blemishes from forming.
 It’s also helpful in healing acne scars.
 Plus, its cooling effect and natural refreshing scent create a calming aroma every time it is used.
-Find it in our Nix It Complexion Solution and Back-Up Plan Acne-Control Body Mist.
+Find it in our Back-Up Plan Acne-Control Body Mist.

 Most people are familiar with L-Ascorbate (a water-soluble form of vitamin C) but BV-OSC is its stable non-irritating, oil-soluble sister.
 Meaning it penetrates the skin at a deeper and faster rate—delivering the antioxidant benefits of vitamin C where it’s needed the most (think brightening, firming, UVA and UVB rays, and blue light protection).

 Titanium dioxide is a mineral ingredient used in physical sunscreens that shields the skin from UVA and UVB rays.
 Since this ingredient reflects the UVA and UVB rays away (basically the ray bounce off it instead of being absorbed into your skin), it is known to be gentle and even safe to use even around the eyes, great for those with sensitive skin.